spkcspider/spkcspider/README.md

 * server-less referrer mode (sl): token is transferred as GET parameter and no POST request is made (less secure as client sees token and client is not authenticated)
 * domain referrer mode (domain): referrer domain is add to token.
 Doesn't work with other intentions (but "live" mode is active as no filter will be created) and works only if domain_mode is for context active (e.g. feature or access context (content)).
 Can be automated, doesn't require user approval.
 Useful for tag updates (only active if feature requests domain mode).

+verified_by urls should return last verification date for a hash

 ### special intentions:
+* persist: referrer token is persistent and can persist contents
 * sl: activates server less mode
 * live: filter live instead using fixed ids